-Probably the best film of that year, ‘Rush’ was about the rivalry of two or the best racers during the 70s.
-However, it is also a classical example of a comparison between two significantly different personality traits.
-Nicki Lauda is the hard-working, single-minded and eccentric competitor, while James Hunt is the carefree, distracted but gifted one.
-They both face off on multiple occasions to figure out who’s the better among them.
-But it is Lauda, who is the true winner in the end despite lacking the charisma and talent that Hunt had.
-The closing lines of the film are chilly and still give me goosebumps while making me realise how important it is to be a hard worker in life.
+Probably the best film of that year, ‘Rush’ is about the rivalry of two of the best racers during the 70s.
+It is also a classic example of a comparison between two significantly different personalities.
+Nicki Lauda is the hard-working, single-minded, and eccentric competitor, while James Hunt is the carefree, distracted but gifted one.
+They both face off on multiple occasions to figure out who’s the better one among them.
+But it is Lauda who is the true winner in the end despite lacking the charisma and talent that Hunt had.
+The closing lines of the film are chilly and still give me goosebumps.
+Watch it to find that out!

 Read More: Best Historical Movies of All Time

 3. Good Will Hunting (1997)